 Connect field and office teams

 Pay apps are a common source of disputes on construction projects.
 Owners and contractors are both at risk for significant financial loss.

 Considering the scale of most construction projects, a discrepancy in and of itself isn't surprising.
 However, when dollar amounts reach hundreds of thousands, or even millions, contractors want to be sure they're paid appropriately and owners must keep an eye on the bottom line.

-Applications for Cloud GIS in Construction
+Applications for Mobile GIS in Construction

 Below, we move beyond the theoretical, covering a few every day applications: surveying, drone integration, and accurate as-built documentation.

-Cloud GIS for construction surveying
+Mobile GIS for construction surveying

 A critical link between design, engineering, and contractors, it's vital that surveying is conducted successfully.

-Cloud GIS for effective drone integration
+Mobile GIS for effective drone integration

 If you’re in the market for a drone, don’t forget to check out our construction drone buying guide.

-Cloud GIS for accurate as-built documentation
+Mobile GIS for accurate as-built documentation

 As you can see, GIS is so much more than just mapping.

-By giving your team access to the right data in real-time, you'll increase efficiency, streamline workflows, and ultimately - save time and money.
+By giving your team access to the right data in real-time, you'll increase efficiency, streamline workflows, and - ultimately - save time and money.